EVS Sustainability Report 2023

 In 2021 the transport of people (team members commuting and business travel) represented 6% of our total emissions.

 Changing our way of moving in this world is more than a mere action; it is a profound commitment.
 It directly influences our emissions but also serves as a tangible demonstration of our genuine dedication to a greener future.”
-Veerle De Vit, Chief Financial Officer
+Veerle De Wit, Chief Financial Officer

 In 2023 we implemented the following initiatives: